-Primary task will be review of project selection criteria and application materials.
+Primary task will be solicitation of 2019, 2020, and 2021 CMAQ and STBG funded projects, review of project selection criteria and application materials.
 The TAC will determine if changes to the project selection criteria and application materials is necessary as part of the next discretionary funding project selection process.
 Staff will facilitate the process.

 Also, funds programmed in the current MTIP will be monitored.
 RVMPO coordinates with ODOT to track fund balances.
-Subsequent changes to projects through FY2016 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
+Subsequent changes to projects through FY2017 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
 Administrative duties will be performed as needed.
-MAP-21 could also bring changes to these funds that will have to be addressed.
+FAST Act could also bring changes to these funds that will have to be addressed.
 The RVMPO will continue to work with ODOT to ensure CMAQ project eligibility and also ensure the completion of USDOT CMAQ annual reports which require a description of the qualitative and quantitative benefits of CMAQ projects.

-- Administration of STP and CMAQ funds - Updating criteria, evaluation matrices, applications and support documents for allocation of future STP and CMAQ funds.
+- Administration of STBG and CMAQ funds. - Soliciting for 2019, 2020 & 2021 CMAQ and STBG funded projects. - Updating criteria, evaluation matrices, applications and support documents for allocation of future STBG and CMAQ funds.